sigstore/root-signing/playbooks/snapshot-timestamp-sync.md

 After manually creating new metadata, if the timestamp is nearing expiration (<= 3 days), then you will need to manually sync preproduction and production.
 Otherwise, the timestamp in the production bucket will expire before preproduction is synced.

-After merging the PR, check that the [sync](https://github.com/sigstore/root-signing/actions/workflows/sync.yml) to preproduction has finished.
+After merging the PR, check that the [sync of the main branch to preprod](https://github.com/sigstore/root-signing/actions/workflows/sync-main-to-preprod.yml) has finished.
 Wait until the preproduction probers are healthy.

-After that is done, manually run the [sync preprod to prod](https://github.com/sigstore/root-signing/actions/workflows/sync_to_prod.yml)
+After that is done, manually run the [sync preprod to prod](https://github.com/sigstore/root-signing/actions/workflows/sync-preprod-to-prod.yml)
 GHA:

 * Select "Run workflow"